-Webinar: Discovering and Differentiating Data with the NSIDC Search
+Webinar: Discovering and Differentiating Data with NSIDC Search

-Join us on Thursday, April 16, 2015 from 2-3PM EST to learn about discovering and accessing cryospheric data from the NASA National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).
+Join us on Thursday, April 16, 2015 from 2-3PM EST to learn about discovering and accessing cryospheric data from NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).

 NASA Earthdata Webinar Series

-Event: Discovering and Differentiating Data with the NSIDC Search
+Event: Discovering and Differentiating Data with NSIDC Search

 Date: Thursday, 16 April 2015, 2 - 3PM ET